Verified 01 January 2023 - Directorate of Legal and Administrative Information (Prime Minister), Ministry of Justice

 - Concerning a building or premises for commercial, craft or industrial use

-- Operation of a trade fund in the premises
+- Operating a business in the premises

 Who shall I contact

-Operation of a trade fund
+Operation of a goodwill

 - The lease term exceeds 12 years.